Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/Menu-Items.md

 This section includes all the menu items under the **Edit > Rendering > Materials** menu fold-out.

+For more information, refer to [Convert materials and shaders](convert-from-built-in-convert-materials-and-shaders.md).

 | **Item**                                        | **Description**                                                                                                                                                                      |
 |-------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **Generate Material Resources**                 | Generate look-up table resources for all HDRP Materials.
 The generated resources will be placed in the directory **Assets/HDRPDefaultResources/Generated**.                             |